-The statewide beaver harvest has been relatively stable over the last several years, but was higher in 2011-12 than the previous two years and has been at a much lower level since the most recent peak harvests in the late 1990s (Fig.3).
-The estimated 2011-12 harvest level of 6,833 is below the 10-year average harvest level, despite the highest reported pelt price during the past 18 years (Table 5).
+The statewide beaver harvest has been relatively stable over the past several years, but has increased in 2011-12 and again in 2012-13 over the previous several years, but still remains at a lower level from the most recent peak harvests in the late 1990s (Fig.3).
+The estimated 2012-13 harvest of 7,085 beaver is 16% below the 10-year average harvest level, despite above average reported pelt price (Table 5).

-Examining the trend in CPUE it appears harvest effort increased during the 2011-12 season after several years of a general decline, indicating that more beaver are being taken per unit of effort (Fig. 4).
-Population monitoring activities for beaver are based completely on harvest survey data, with the CPUE considered to indicate relative population trend, which could be considered as increasing, with recent decreases since 2007-08.
+Examining the trend in CPUE it appears harvest effort decreased during the 2012-13 season after an increase the previous year, indicating that less beaver are being taken per unit of effort (Fig. 4).
+Population monitoring activities for beaver are based completely on reported trapper survey data, with the CPUE considered to indicate relative population trend, which could be considered as relatively stable, with a recent decreasing to stable trend since 2007-08.
 A comparison of CPUE for beaver with the other semi-aquatic species is shown in Fig. 51.

-Generally higher pelt prices will lead to more trapper effort, as reflected in the CPUE during 2011-12 for beaver and an increase in harvest numbers, particularly in certain portions of the state.
-Habitat conditions may also be influencing beaver numbers by expanding water areas and riparian tributaries as a result of good spring moisture conditions, at least in some regional areas of the state, particularly in western and central Montana.
+Generally higher pelt prices will lead to more trapper effort, as reflected in the CPUE during 2011-12 for beaver and an increase in harvest numbers, particularly in certain portions of the state, however that trend declined in 2012-13.
+Habitat conditions may also be influencing beaver numbers by expanding water areas and riparian tributaries as a result of good spring moisture conditions, which could lead to less damage control complaints, at least in some regional areas of the state, particularly in western and central Montana.